 If the accident occurs in a municipality, you need to contact the local police.
 In all other cases, you need to call the county sheriff or the Highway Patrol.

-The most common cause of car accidents in Fort Lauderdale is driver error.
+The most common cause of car accidents is driver error.
 But this comes in many forms.
 All of the following are examples of driver error:

 If you’re glued to your phone while you drive, you’re guilty of distracted driving.
 Unfortunately, many other drivers are guilty of the same behavior.
 Distracted driving is one of the leading causes of accidents.

 There are other forms of distracted driving.
-For instance, eating and driving keeps your hands distracted.
+For instance, eating and driving keep your hands distracted.
 Without both hands on the steering wheel, you can’t control your vehicle as effectively or quickly.

 This type of driving can result in many different types of accidents.
 However, it most often causes rear-end accidents.
 When a distracted driver swerves out of their lane, they can also cause a sideswipe collision.

-This is also a leading reason for car crashes in Fort Lauderdale.
+This is also a leading reason for car crashes.
 Alcohol significantly alters your ability to drive safely.
-In addition to impairing your vision, alcohol also impairs your judgement.
+In addition to impairing your vision, alcohol also impairs your judgment.

 Drunk drivers pose a risk to themselves and everyone else on the road.
 Although the police take drunk driving seriously, there are still many drunk drivers on the road.
 Their drinking can cause them to drive into oncoming traffic, swerve into other lanes, and hit objects alongside the road.